microsoft/A-TALE-OF-THREE-CITIES/README.md

   A recent 15-city study of 311 by the Pew Charitable Trusts found that the average cost per 311 call is $3.39.
 Detroit came in with the highest cost per call at a whopping $7.78.
 Despite the excessive costs, cities do not appear to be slowing their migration to 311.
 In fact, many are pushing forward with faith that the increased efficiency, streamlined processes and customer satisfaction they achieve will ultimately pay off (Brown, 2012) .

   We have identified the 3-1-1 call dataset from the cities Chicago, Boston and New York city provided by Azure Open Datasets.
 We believe that data is the new currency, now the question becomes what can we do with the 3-1-1 data and how can that analysis be beneficial?

-## Focus Area

-  In this paper I want to examine how the incidents reported in these three cities are related albeit imperfectly with time, clusters of incidents.
-Some of the questions and problems that is addressed are as follows:
-  * Transformation and enrichment of the datasets.
-  * Perform descriptive analytics on the data.
-  * Time series analysis and visualization
-  * Cluster visualization and analysis
-  * Time series forecasting and comparison using various methods
-  * Anomaly detection and reporting
-  * Correlation among the incidents occurring the three cities w.r.t time

-  Because of the varied nature of the incidents and analysis (descriptive and predictive) that can be performed on them, I demonstrated some of the concepts by means of isolating the pothole repair complaints which also ranks within the top 10 categories of complaints in the three cities (as we will demonstrate here as well).
-However, these methodologies can be seamlessly applied and reused across other categories of complaints with little modification.

 ## Value Proposition

-  This analysis can serve as a reference point and with refinement can be reused in the optimization of the Maintenance Fiscal budget of a city.
+  This analysis can serve as an exploratory reference, and with refinement can be reused in the optimization of the Maintenance Fiscal budget of a city.
 The Development and the Maintenance services budget includes General Services, Public Works, Planning & Development and Solid Waste Management.
 This budget occupies a large portion in a city's overall fiscal budget and by the application and refinement of the descriptive and predictive analytics demonstrated as part of this work we can statistically optimize and predict the overall spending and budgeting.
 Here is an example of City of Houston’s 2019 Fiscal Year budget breakdown to give an idea of the general breakdown of the development and maintenance services components: https://www.houstontx.gov/budget/19budadopt/I_TABI.pdf

 Secondly, this work can be used as a workshop, reference material and self-learning for the following concepts, technologies, and platforms:
 * Data Engineering using SparkR, R ecosystem